Spearmint and Peppermint

 With its tutti-frutti scent and sweet flavor, this herb is like no other.
 Grown in almost every household in India for it's reputed protective qualities, Tulsi is my absolute favorite.
 It's an adaptogenic herb which means that it has the ability to help the body deal with stress on a physical level.
 It can be consumed as a tea and mixed with other herbs and flowers such as rose petals or lavender.
 It's an annual which means in our zone you'll have to plant it every year, but it produces lots of seeds.
 You can either collect the seeds and grow new plants the next season, or you can allow Mother Nature to do the work for you and just wait for it to reseed.

 Elderberry is the great healer.
 Folklore says that the mother elder tree was placed at the head of the garden to protect all of the other plants and ensure a bountiful harvest.
 It makes an amazing jelly, the sweetest wine, and a flavorful pie.
 Clinical studies show that elderberry is effective in treating viral illness which means that regular consumption may protect you during cold and flu season.
 I like to boil the fresh or dried berries with a slices of ginger and a few cloves, then mix the cooled juice with raw honey for a lovely syrup.
 Your kids will never complain about taking this medicine!
-Use caution with elderberries since the leaves, stems, raw seeds and unripe berries are toxic.
+Use caution with elderberries since the leaves, stems, raw seeds, and unripe berries are toxic.

 If you're plagued by insomnia, consider growing catnip.
 Gentle enough for babies, more mint-like than chamomile, catnip has mild sedative qualities that can help ease you into a slumber.
-Also called catmint, it's a member of the mint family, and it is indeed the same catnip your feline friends love to indulge in since it exudes feline sex pheromones.
+Also called catmint, as it's a member of the mint family, and it is indeed the same catnip your feline friends love to indulge in since it exudes feline sex pheromones.
 In our zone this easy to grow perennial can be harvested repeatedly throughout the season.
 Try a bit of cooled tea with a touch of honey for toddlers and young children who are restless.

 Upset stomach and indigestion got you down?
 The anise-like flavor of fennel soothes your digestive woes.
 As a prolific perennial, it only needs to be planted once.
 It reseeds easily and can be a garden thug if not kept in check with frequent removal of young seedlings.
 As a bonus, it's the host plant to the gorgeous Eastern Black Swallowtail Butterfly and makes a beautiful ornamental backdrop plant in gardens.

 An allergy sufferers best friend, stinging nettles are one of natures super heroes.
 High in vitamins and iron, they can be used for everything from medicine to meals.
 Picked early in the spring, they can be made into a nutritious pesto or mixed with peppermint for a refreshing tea.
 Be careful when harvesting nettles because, as the name implies, they sting.
-The leaves and stalks are covered with tiny barbs that contain formic acid, histamine and other acids which cause a burning, itchy rash...not to worry, it will subside in an hour or so.
+The leaves and stalks are covered with tiny barbs that contain formic acid, histamine, and other acids which cause a burning, itchy rash...not to worry, it will subside in an hour or so.
 Like bees used in apitherapy, stinging nettle has been used for arthritis treatment and other joint inflammation issues.
 You don't have to grow nettles in your garden, as they are found all over wild spaces in our region.
 Just be sure to harvest from a clean area free from pesticides and herbicides.
 Use gloves when handling and be sure to dry or expose to heat before consuming.

 Jennifer Eppolito, Education Horticulturist